 AMEP 2 has an active communications component, which is underpinned by the Inclusion Study's strong recommendations on clear and accessible communication in Mongolian and English.
-Demonstrating leadership in face-to-face engagements, the Team Leader has spoken at the Discover Mongolia Forum for investors (September), the Business Council of Mongolia (October), and the Australian Chamber of Commerce (October), and has presented to a Women's Leadership Program retreat (December).
+The Team Leader has spoken at the Discover Mongolia Forum for investors (September), the Business Council of Mongolia (October), the Australian Chamber of Commerce (October) and has presented to a Women's Leadership Program retreat (December).